-The Certification Policy for Issuing Commercial Certificates (EC Cryptography) is a public document, which is the property of První certifikační autorita, a.s., and has been prepared as integral part of comprehensive security documentation.
+The Certification Policy for Issuing Qualified Certificates for Electronic Signatures (EC Cryptography) is a public document, which is the property of První certifikační autorita, a.s., and has been prepared as integral part of comprehensive security documentation.
 No part of this document may be reproduced without the written consent of the copyright holder.